Shenandoah University

 Shenandoah University is a private university in Winchester, Virginia, United States.
 It has an enrollment of approximately 4,000 students across more than 200 areas of study in six schools and colleges.
 Shenandoah University is one of five United Methodist Church-affiliated institutions of higher education in the Commonwealth of Virginia.

 History

 Founding and early history

-Abram Paul Funkhouser and John (Jay) Paul Fries founded the school as Shenandoah Seminary on February 12, 1875.
+Abram Paul Funkhouser and John (Jay) Paul Fries founded the school as Dayton High School on February 12, 1875.
 At the time, it was located on a 10 acre campus in Dayton, Virginia, and classes were initially held in a two-room log cabin.
 The school had 11 students enrolled in its first year.
-Over the next 85 years, the institution changed names six times but always kept “Shenandoah” as part of its name.
+In 1877, the high school became Shenandoah Seminary, and from that point forward, the institution changed names six times but always kept “Shenandoah” as part of its name.

 Shenandoah Seminary became a junior college in 1924, changing its name to Shenandoah College the following year.
 Shenandoah Conservatory became a separate corporation in 1937 and began granting four-year degrees.